angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 the first Endurance if needed.
 In the end I just need one Oracle to get the job done.

-It's definately a tough matchup for Food Chain and I am happy I read the boarding right as Dylan did reveal a cheeky :card[Torpor Orb] in the list.
+It's definitely a tough matchup for Food Chain and I am happy I read the boarding right as Dylan did reveal a cheeky :card[Torpor Orb] in the list.

 **Dice Rolls**: 2-0